 Mouth Finish: Lingering salted nuts followed by sweetness

 Eyes Wet: Minced garlic appearance, expanded buckwheat pellets

 Body Sensation: Clean and warming with a calming effect

 Each of mentioned teas give a nice snapshot into the varied nature of Japanese processes and flavors.
 Senbird Tea is based in New York, so U.S. residence can find a good cup of Japanese tea nearby!
-If you’re interested in also purchasing the Gyokuro or Sobacha I tasted you can find them below (the Fukamushi is no longer available):
+If you’re interested in also purchasing the Fukamushicha, Gyokuro, or Sobacha I tasted you can find them below:

 Have you tried a range of Japanese teas or any from Senbird Tea as well?
 I’d love to hear your experiences and what you love about these teas in general!